ThreatConnect-Inc/threatconnect-developer-docs/sdk_docs.md

 1-7          | Notable imports include:<br>The `com.cyber2.api.lib.client.reader` package holds all Adapter classes that read<br>data from the API.
 The `com.cyber2.api.lib.server.entity` package holds all entities <br>returned by the Java SDK.
 17-18        | The platform programmatically define the system property to load the configuration file.<br>This allows the developer to instantiate Connection objects (line 18) with a <br>no-arg constructor.
 If the `threatconnect.api.config` property is not defined, <br>the developer has the option of passing the configuration file name string in the <br>single-arg Connection constructor.
 20           | To create an AbstractGroupReaderAdapter<Adversary> object: Use the<br>ReaderAdapterFactory pattern and generics to enforce compile-time type constraints <br>on this abstract class.
 Then pass the connection object used by the Adapter to <br>interact with the ThreatConnect API.
-21           | Using the reader object, call `getAll()` method and pass it the Organization <br>string name to return alladversaries for the "System" Organization.
+21           | Using the reader object, call `getAll()` method and pass it the Organization <br>string name to return all Adversaries for the "System" Organization.
 22-24        | Iterate through the data collection to print the contents to the console.
 26           | The IOException is potentially thrown if the Connection object cannot find the <br>properties file.
 The FailedResponseException is thrown if the API request is invalid.
 29           | In all cases when processing is complete, call `disconnect()` on the connection <br>object to release resources.